 Customer Delight vs Customer Satisfaction

-Many describe customer delight as a certain ‘wow’ factor.
+Many describe customer delight as a certain ‘wow’ factor that impacts customer churn.
+Some might call it a memorable experience.
 It’s eliciting a feeling in your customers that they can’t get anywhere else.
-Ostensibly, delighted customers are loyal customers.
+Ostensibly, a delighted customer is a loyal customer.
+Why can’t the same be said of a satisfied customer?

-But it’s also true that delight can depend on the individual, since each shopper has their own unique needs and expectations.
+It’s also true that delight can depend on the individual, since each shopper has their own unique needs and expectation.
 It might delight me to get free food samples when I order online — but that might annoy someone with a food allergy.
 While one customer might become more loyal, have you just created unnecessary friction for everyone else?

 But doesn’t that extra effort equate to customer loyalty?
 Dixon said that while that is the conventional wisdom, it’s not the case.

 “If we’re brutally honest, delight really doesn’t happen that often.
-Customers aren’t delighted 84% of the time; it’s somewhere south of delight,” he said.
-“So the takeaway here is that meeting expectations is actually much better than we think.”
+Customers don’t feel delight 84% of the time; it’s somewhere south of delight,” he said.
+“So the takeaway here is that meeting customer expectation is actually much better than we think.”

 Satisfaction and delight aren’t the same thing: while one means meeting basic needs, we equate the other with going above and beyond.
 Too often, in trying to delight, table stakes are ignored.
 In fact, you could argue that customer satisfaction should be the norm — with customer delight the result of distilling an experience for a niche audience.

-By shooting for satisfaction, you can assure more customers are happy when their basic needs are met.
+By shooting for satisfaction, you can assure more customers are happy when their basic needs are met — resulting in customer retention.
 Yet if it was so simple, everyone would be doing it — right?

 Making anything complex look simple is, well, complex.